Shoppers walk between racks of clothing.

 • Ashburton

 Savers is one op shop that lives up to its superstore status.
 Though there are a number of Savers stores peppered throughout Melbourne, the Heatherton store found in the Moorabbin Super Centre offers a particularly good selection of homewares, furniture and clothing, fit for all tastes and styles.
-You can easily spend hours digging through the racks, so make sure you put enough time aside in your day to pay it a visit.
+You can easily spend hours digging through the racks, so make sure you keep enough time aside in your day to pay it a visit.

-Time Out tip: if you drop off your preloved goods at Savers, you’ll get a 20 per cent off voucher to use instantly in-store.
+Time Out tip: If you drop off your preloved goods at Savers, you’ll get a 20 per cent off voucher to use instantly in-store.

 More of Melbourne's best shopping